 Welcome to the temple beautiful!

-This space was designed to lead you back to your true Self through the use of sacred geometry in sound and architecture.
+This space was designed to inspire love through the use of sacred geometry in sound and architecture.
 With a little perseverance we hope this wisdom will start resonating within you.
 As a place of online retreat we invite you to dip into this temenos more than once.

 The psychiatrist Carl Jung realised that a “magic circle” and a “holy square” were simply different expressions of the same waveform.
 He described it as a symmetrical rose garden with a fountain in the middle.
 This “squared circle” was a place where sacred themes could be brought into the light of consciousness.
 Within this magic point the initiate could meet their own shadow, the animus/anima and finally the Self—names that Jung gave to the immortal, androgynous archetypes that nurture human civilisation:

-The beings found in this spiritual world transmit pure compassion.
+The beings found in this spiritual world transmit profound love.
 They hope that we can overcome the savagery that we confuse with modern human civilization.
 They are present as the source of truth and await our rebirth.
 Once celebrated in the temene of Egypt these beings eternally dance in the “sacred wombs” of the cosmos.

 In conventional western theology an attempt is made to know God by thought; to make statements about divinity.
 In esoterism this effort is abandoned and replaced by a union with God directly.
 As a species we must realise that our hearts are our most significant organs and that they alone hint at the path to enlightenment.